Meeting and surpassing all audience expectations every day.

 And they say in politics, perception is reality.

-I mean, they were perceived as weak.
+I mean, we're perceived as weak.

 I don't think, being flat out honest with you, all of the enemies that we face know full well what we're capable of.

-The United States military do not doubt something.
+The United States military, do not doubt something.

 The United States military is the most feared military in the world.